zoomsphere/ngx-store/README.md

 - `key: string` - key under the variable will be stored, default key is the variable name
 - `mutate: boolean` - enable or disable object mutation for instance, default depends on global config
 - `expires: Date` - for `@CookieStorage()` only, specifies expiration date, null = lifetime cookie
+- `migrateKey: string` - previously used key from which the value will be transferred to the current `key`, the old key will be cleared afterwards

 ## Usage
 1. Pretty easy to use decorators.
 Here is where the real magic happens.